Three Paths to Help Conquer the Chaos of Change

 However, as the result of being blessed with previous learnings and some not so insignificant funding for boots-on-the-ground projects across the country focused on transformational change, here’s my best shot at explaining three well tested paths for implementing any kind of systemic organizational, neighbourhood, or community transformational change.

-We know if an organization, neighbourhood, or community wants to be stronger, more vibrant, and positioned for the future, it must have stakeholders (employees, citizens, clients, funders, etc) who are active, creative, and engaged.
+We know if an organization, business, neighbourhood, or community wants to be stronger, more vibrant, and positioned for the future, it must have stakeholders (employees, citizens, clients, partner organizations, funders, etc) who are active, creative, and engaged.
 To make that a reality, three paths are essential.

 The second path, driven by that cohort of leaders, needs to focus on a short term, cross-sectoral, stakeholder-driven initiative or project(s).
 It needs to be something that everyone agrees is important as well as be one that requires collaboration across departments, organizations, sectors, and silos.